Mpowa-IO/Documents/Whitepaper.md

 ## SWOT Matrix

 The name is an acronym for the four components the technique examines:

-Strengths: characteristics of the business or project that give it an advantage over others
+### Strengths: characteristics of the business or project that give it an advantage over others

-Weaknesses: characteristics that place the business or project at a disadvantage relative to others
+### Weaknesses: characteristics that place the business or project at a disadvantage relative to others

-Opportunities: elements in the environment that the business or project could exploit to its advantage
+### Opportunities: elements in the environment that the business or project could exploit to its advantage

 Threats: elements in the environment that could cause trouble for the business or project

-WOT analysis (or SWOT matrix) is a strategic planning and strategic management technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats related to business competition or project planning.
+SWOT analysis (or SWOT matrix) is a strategic planning and strategic management technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats related to business competition or project planning.
 It is sometimes called situational assessment or situational analysis.[1]
 Additional acronyms using the same components include TOWS and WOTS-UP.[2][3]
 This technique is designed for use in the preliminary stages of decision-making processes and can be used as a tool for evaluation of the strategic position of organizations of many kinds (for-profit enterprises, local and national governments, NGOs, etc.).[4]
 It is intended to identify the internal and external factors that are favorable and unfavorable to achieving the objectives of the venture or project.
 Users of a SWOT analysis often ask and answer questions to generate meaningful information for each category to make the tool useful and identify their competitive advantage.
 SWOT has been described as a tried-and-true tool of strategic analysis,[5] but has also been criticized for its limitations, and alternatives have been developed.